dotnet/machinelearning/docs/code/EntryPoints.md

     c.
 Is annotated with the `TlcModule.EntryPoint` attribute

 Based on the type of entry point being created, there are further conventions on the name of the method, for example, the Trainers entry points are typically called: 'TrainMultiClass', 'TrainBinary' etc, based on the task.
+Look at [OnlineGradientDescent](.././src/Microsoft.ML.StandardLearners/Standard/Online/OnlineGradientDescent.cs) for an example of a component and its entry point.